google/exposure-notifications-server/docs/server_functional_requirements.md

 The use of a secure secret manager (e.g. [Hashicorp](https://www.hashicorp.com/), [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), [Cloud Secret](https://cloud.google.com/secret-manager)) or hardened onsite equivalent is required to store the following data:

 * API Keys
   * Android SafetyNet API key
   * API Keys / credentials needed to publish to the CDN

 * Private Signing Key
   * The private key for signing the client download files

 ### Data Deletion

 Since devices will only be retaining the temporary exposure keys for a limited time (configurable number of days), we recommend:

 * Dropping keys from the database on a similar schedule as they would be dropped from devices.

 * Remove files from the CDN once they are no longer needed.

 * If used, the index file on the CDN should be updated to no longer point to deleted files.

 Although current protocols do not provide a mechanism for the server to share revocation status with clients, nor allow secure change of client status after publication, the database should be designed to accommodate bulk deletion due to abuse, broken apps, human error, or mass incorrect lab results.

-## Change Log

-* 29 Apr 2020 - Renamed diagnosisStatus to transmissionRisk to align with changes in device protocol - mikehelmick
-* 6 May 2020 - Updated to include the latest export file format details - mikehelmick
-* 8 May 2020 - Updated to include specific signing algorithm - mikehelmick